Chow polynomials of rank-uniform labeled posets: Introduction

 If $n$ is a positive integer, we denote $[n] := \{1,\ldots,n\}$.
 For a graded bounded poset $\P$ of rank $r$ and a subset $S\subseteq [r-1]$ the \emph{rank-selected} poset $\P_S$ is the subposet of $\P$ induced on the subset $\{x\in \P: \rk(x)\in S\cup\{0,r\}\}$.
 In the special case in which $S = [r-2]$, the poset $\P_S$ is customarily called the \emph{truncation} of $\P$, and we denote it by $\trunc(\P)$.
 When $\P$ is the lattice of flats of a matroid $\M$, the truncation of $\P$ agrees with the lattice of flats of the matroid truncation of $\M$.

 In Proposition~\ref{prop:truncation} we show that truncations preserve the property of being a UMEL-shellable poset.
-In the framework of Chow polynomials this is especially interesting because of the tight connection between truncations and poset duality:
+In the framework of Chow polynomials this is especially interesting because of the tight connection between truncations and poset duality.
+Let $\P^{\ast}$ be the dual poset of $\P$, obtained by reversing the partial order of $\P$.
+Then we have

-Here $\P^*$ stands for the poset that results from reversing all the comparability relations of $\P$.
-These identities were one of the main results proved by Br\"and\'en and Vecchi in \cite[Theorem~1.2 and Corollary~4.2]{branden-vecchi1}, and allow us to get for free many results about duals of UMEL-shellable posets.
-Nonetheless we give very simple and self-contained proofs in this paper (see Lemma~\ref{lemma:duality}).
+These identities were one of the main results in \cite[Theorem~1.2 and Corollary~4.2]{branden-vecchi1}, and allow us to derive many results about duals of UMEL-shellable posets.
+Nonetheless we give simple and self-contained proofs in this paper (see Lemma~\ref{lemma:duality}).

 It is natural to ask whether all rank selections preserve the property of being UMEL-shellable.
 While the question remains open (see Question~\ref{question:rank-selected} below), we nevertheless show that Theorem~\ref{thm:main1-intro} and Theorem~\ref{thm:main2-intro} are true for any rank selection of a UMEL-shellable poset.
 The following is among the most general statements we prove in the present article.